AdaCore/training_material/courses/rust_essentials/140_smart_pointers/05_reference_counter.rst

 -  Useful when single value is owned by multiple parts of a program

    -  Share ownership of a value on the heap

    -  Track the number of active references

    -  Prevent data cleanup until the last owner finishes

--- JBE TO DO example tele

 ------------------
 Shared Ownership
 ------------------

--  :rust:`Box<T>` enforces strict singular ownership.
+-  :rust:`Box<T>` enforces strict singular ownership

 .. code:: rust